rajesh-adk-137/autogenius/README.md

 ## Contributing

-Contributions are always welcome!
+Contributions are always welcomed!
 If you'd like to contribute, please follow these steps:

 1. **Fork the repository**
 2. **Create your feature branch**: